easegress-io/easegress/doc/cookbook/multi_node_cluster.md

   - [Multiple instances in single node](#multiple-instances-in-single-node)
   - [Multiple nodes](#multiple-nodes)

-It is easy to start multiple Easegress instances to form an Easegress cluster, using `easegress-server` binary executable.
+It is easy to start multiple Easegress instances to form an Easegress cluster, using `easegress-server` binary.

 ##  Multiple instances in single node